Are You Ready to go Off-Roading?

 All of the top off-road brands come off of their respective assembly lines ready to go and conquer most of the basic off-road trails.
 Small to medium-sized rocks, a few mud puddles, and a pot-hole here and there would all be defined as basic obstacles on the most elementary "off-road" trails.
 Whether your off-road vehicle is a Ford, Chevrolet, GMC, Dodge, Jeep, Toyota, Nissan, or even a Hummer, what comes off an assembly line is a well-thought out engineered machine that was meticulously put together to perform at a predetermined level.
 Many of these world-known brands are primed for average off-road performance.
 Depending on your vehicle's assembly option from the manufacturer coupled with the level of trails you want to conquer will ultimately define what lift kit, suspension, tires, wheels, hydraulic and more upgrades you will need to consider.
 To boost your performance the right way will come down to the higher-ranked brands you go with on the modifications you make to your off-road vehicle.
 One of the most popular upgrade is additional ground clearance via 2" to 10"+ lift kits.
 Sturdier and bigger tires and wheels for better dig and grip are right behind the lift kit being put on your truck or Jeep.
 Brighter and wider coverage off-road light bars and other lighting accessories makes the trails at night light up like never before.
 Suspension and shock upgrades with hydraulic options grow in popularity year over year.
 Again, how extensive you go with your upgrades and modifications depends on your overall style and the level of difficulty in the trails you plan to conquer.

-Preparing your 4x4 Truck or Jeep for Conquering Challenging Trails?
+Preparing your 4x4 Truck, Jeep, or SUV for Conquering Challenging Trails and how to get "Trail Ready"?

 What are the most common off-road terrain in North America?

 This a very popular question but is extremely broad.
-Depending on which region you are in North America will usually define the type of terrain you will face.
+Depending on which region you are and what your appetite is (sand, mud, rock, etc.), always defines the type of terrain you will face.
 Out west, the terrain tends to be rocky, sandy, or packed/dry dusty dirt.
 Steep mountains with loose rocks/boulders are a very popular west coast terrain especially with the Jeep and Raptor crowds.
 You can almost classify terrain by state with Florida being the swampy wetland state that tends to be very flat and fast.
 Or, head a few states north on the east coast and you will see mountainous terrain that has some of the more challenging trails in the U.S. Terrain that is always fun are the snow-covered mountains to the tumble weed west Texas trails to the sandy beaches in the panhandle of Florida.
 In Alabama, you’re likely to find sandy beaches just outside of Mobile to rocky mountain terrain just east of Huntsville.
 The bottom line, off-roading in the U.S. is second to no other country in this world!

 What is rock crawling and why has it become so popular?